 - Burning sensation when urinating

 The symptoms are pretty clear, but there are sometimes no symptoms for this women’s health issue.
 The only treatment for bacterial vaginosis is antibiotics.
-If you think this is the source of your broken vagina, see a doctor.
+If you think this is the source of your broken pussy, see a doctor.
 Limiting your number of sex partners and having good hygiene are great prevention tactics.

-Is Your Vagina Broken?
+Is my Vagina Broken?